MattGallagher76/SolarSimulation/README.txt

-This is the version where the moon <em>technically</em> works, but not in a physics sense.
+This is the version where the moon *technically* works, but not in a physics sense.
 It's good enough for now.